 - Focus on 10x or 100x wins, and don’t get fussy over the level of statistically proven results that are designed to see minor incremental improvements.
 You’re looking for earthquakes in the data — not little tremors.
 That actually frees you up to play fast and loose with statistics in a way that traditional A|B split-testing rules wouldn’t allow.

-As UA Dies, What Happens to the UA Role?
+As User Acquisition Dies, What Happens to the UA Role?

 Here are two scenarios for what user acquisition managers may have to deal with in the coming years.